solvvy/mobile-integration/mobile-integration-instructions.md

 export default Support;
 ```

-This is the basic code for opening your ticket submission page (which should auto-launch Solvvy) in a webview.
-If Solvvy is not installed on your web ticket submission page or does not auto-launch, contact your Solvvy Sales Engineer or Solutions Engineer.
+This is the basic code for opening your webview URL (which should auto-launch Solvvy).
+If Solvvy is not installed on your webview URL or does not auto-launch, contact your Solvvy Sales Engineer or Solutions Engineer.

 #### Passing data to the webview